campa-consortium/pals/source/element-parameters.md

 For a given element, when specifying a multipole of a given order, the two strength components must be of the same type.
-That both must be length integrated or not, and both must be the field or normalized components.
+That is, it is not permitted for one component to be length integrated and the other not, as well as it is not permitted for one component to be a field and the other component to be normalized.
 However, the multipole components of different order do not have to be of the same type.

-When multipoles are specified for a `Bend` element, the calculation of the field is complicated by the curvilinear coordinate system. the `geometry` component switch can be used to specify how to calculate fields.
+When multipoles are specified for a `Bend` element, the calculation of the field is complicated by the curvilinear coordinate system.
+The `geometry` component switch can be used to specify how to calculate fields.
 Possible settings for this component are:
 ```{code} yaml
 vertically_pure